 But the problem is, then they stay on the back burner for so many years and then it's so difficult to bring them into the foreground.
 So, you know, when your children are young, they're 2-years-old or younger, yes, you know, life kinda orbits around that child.

 But when your children grow up, it has to click and it has to change that you start orbiting around your husband again and that the children start taking care of themselves.
 And I think that's a huge thing for women today, that their children are right there.
 They're louder.
 They're needier and they forget about their husbands.

-For James and I, we've always been very happy, content in that sense, but you … the romance it waxes and wanes and you have to be much more proactive in that.
+For James and I, we've always been very happy, content in that sense, but the romance it waxes and wanes and you have to be much more proactive in that.
 We were teaching a young marrieds class, probably five, six years ago.
 And we were noticing all the couples were just smashed next to each other, you know.
 There was no space between 'em.
 When the woman answers, the husband's like, "Oh, isn't she so smart?"
 You know, this longing gaze.

 And James and I were the teachers and we're like four feet away from each other.
 (Laughter) You know, and we felt like--

 John: And good with it probably.

-Arlene: Yes and good with it and that there's nothin' wrong with that.
+Arlene: --yes and good with it and that there's nothin' wrong with that.
 And we both left that encounter like, wow, maybe we have become too businesslike in our relationship and we're too much like roommates.
 And he always laughs.
 He likes this book, obviously, 31 Days to a Happy Husband.
 (Laughter) And he'll say whenever I talk about it, he's like, "I like that, because it makes you more affectionate towards me," because it's on my mind.

 Jim: But you're not talking and I don't want to give that impression—

 Jim: --we talk about a time when you stopped pursuing and all that, it's not just physical intimacy.